apereo/cas/docs/cas-server-documentation/installation/X509-Authentication.md

 user-friendly server-side error messages.
 * Accept certificates only from trusted issuers, generally those within your PKI.
 * Specify all certificates in the certificate chain(s) of allowed issuers.

-## X.509 Webflow

-Replace all instances of the `initializeLoginForm` transition in other states with `startX509Authenticate`.